bpopp/CSE-6250-Final-Project/README.md

 1. Create python environment and install required modules (ie. pip install -r requirements.txt).
 Note that python 3.11 was used for this exercise.
 2. Download [conceptnet](https://conceptnet.s3.amazonaws.com/downloads/2019/numberbatch/numberbatch-en-19.08.txt.gz) word vector and extract to data folder as 'numberbatch-en.txt'
+3. run 'python 5-Label-Classification.py' from the models directory.

 ### Resources